FEMALES THRIVING WITH

 This analogy works when we speak about specialists vs general counselors in the mental health field, as well.

-If you're really lucky, you'll get a neurodivergent therapist who is also neurodivergent (like Jess), who will able to understand you on an even deeper level.
+If you're really lucky, you'll get a neurodivergence therapist who is also neurodivergent (like Jess) who can understand you on an even deeper level.

-While most neurodivergent specialists work with just about anyone, there is only one neurodivergent specialist who has expertise specifically in adult female autism and ADHD, and that is Jess Pliszka.
+While most neurodivergence specialists work with just about anyone, there is only one neurodivergence specialist who has expertise specifically in autism and ADHD in high-performing women, and that is Jess Pliszka.

 CUSTOM JAVASCRIPT / HTML